WWE Backlash

-WWE Backlash, known as WrestleMania Backlash in 2021 and 2022, is a professional wrestling event that is produced by WWE, a professional wrestling promotion based in Connecticut.
-It is broadcast live and available only through pay-per-view (PPV) and the online streaming services Peacock and the WWE Network.
-The event was established in 1999 and was the first monthly PPV held after the discontinuation of the original In Your House shows, which were monthly PPVs held between the promotion's "Big Five" PPVs at the time: Royal Rumble, WrestleMania, King of the Ring, SummerSlam, and Survivor Series.
-The inaugural Backlash had been originally advertised as an In Your House show, but the branding was dropped before the event took place.
+WWE Backlash is a professional wrestling event that is produced by the American company WWE, the world's largest professional wrestling promotion.
+It is broadcast live and has been available through pay-per-view (PPV) since 1999 and via livestreaming since 2016.
+Since premiering in 1999, 20 events have been held, with its most recent 20th edition occurring at the Enterprise Arena in St. Louis, Missouri on May 10, 2025.
+With the exception of the events held from 2016 to 2020, the concept of the show is based around the backlash of WWE's flagship event, WrestleMania.

-The original concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-From its inception until 2009, Backlash held this position as the post-WrestleMania PPV and was held annually in April, with the exception of the 2005 event, which was held in May.
+The inaugural Backlash in April 1999 was the company's first monthly PPV held after the discontinuation of the original In Your House shows, which were monthly PPVs held between the promotion's "Big Five" PPVs at the time: Royal Rumble, WrestleMania, King of the Ring, SummerSlam, and Survivor Series.
+The inaugural event had originally been advertised as an In Your House show, but the branding was dropped before the event took place.
+From its inception until 2009, Backlash held the position as the post-WrestleMania PPV and was held annually in April, with the exception of the 2005 event, which was held in May.
 After the 2009 event, Backlash was discontinued and replaced by Extreme Rules in 2010, but after seven years, it was reinstated in 2016 and held in September as that year's post-SummerSlam PPV.
-The events in 2017 and 2018 were then held in May, but other PPVs were held between WrestleMania and Backlash those two years.
+The events in 2017 and 2018 were then held in May, but were not the post-WrestleMania PPVs.
 An event was originally scheduled for June 2019 but was canceled and replaced by a one-off event called Stomping Grounds.
 Backlash then returned in 2020 and was held that June.
-The 2021 event moved Backlash back to May as the first PPV held after WrestleMania 37, thus the event returned to its original concept with the event series renamed as "WrestleMania Backlash", but the 2023 event reverted to its original name while maintaining the post-WrestleMania theme.
+The 2021 event moved Backlash back to May as the post-WrestleMania 37 PPV, thus the event returned to its original concept with the 2021 and 2022 events titled as WrestleMania Backlash, but the 2023 event reverted to its original name while maintaining the post-WrestleMania theme.
+The 2024 event was WWE's first PPV and livestreaming event held in France, as well as the first Backlash held outside of North America.